Course: FdSc Conservation Science and Animal Management (Wildlife and Zoo)

-You will also have the opportunity to participate in field research both in the UK and potentially an overseas research trip during the course.
+In addition, you will complete independent work placements outside course hours and will also have the opportunity to participate in field research both in the UK and potentially an overseas research trip during the course.

-Units you may study include:
+Modules you may study include:

-- Animal Health and Rehabilitation
+- Animal biology and health

-- Animal Breeding and Applied Genetics
+- Animal breeding and applied genetics

 You will benefit from an experienced staff team supported by a range of employers and expert guest speakers.
 Zoo husbandry will be delivered partly by the animal management team at Africa Alive and the wildlife surveying unit will give you the opportunity to assist and shadow ecologists from Norfolk Wildlife Trust.